DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 - The current UI is the wrong type of cartoony
 	- The bags for the powers might not look the best in-game
 	- Shbeeb suggested that we ONLY use the bags inside the shop & instead use the icons for the powers for the in-game UI.
 - Our current buildings are causing performance issues (low FPS).
 	- Why?: We are using too many game objects / the buildings are made up of too many faces.
 Even with static batching, the performance is still taking a hit.
 	- Possible fix: Instead of making the buildings using models of individual blocks, we need models of "chunks" of the buildings (1 or more floors).
+- Texturing
+	- Borderlands type of textures.
+The textures need to be redone
+- More props and clutter
+	- If we populate Aiden's level, we should be good for the rest of the levels
+	- Debris
+	- shipping container
 ### Designer

 - For right now, since we don't have optimized building assets, the designers are going to have to do a bit of their own optimization.